jarelllama/Scam-Blocklist/data/README.md

 Domains are retrieved from multiple regions such as Asia, Europe, and North America.

 To see the full filtering and retrieval process check out the code in the repository.

-### Subdomains

-Common subdomains are added to domains with no [wildcard record](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/).
-See the list of subdomains checked here: [subdomains.txt](https://raw.githubusercontent.com/jarelllama/Scam-Blocklist/main/data/subdomains.txt)

-Only the `www` and `m` subdomains are added to domains with wildcard records so as to not inflate the blocklist size.

-Subdomains are only added if they are resolving (in the case of domains with wildcard records, all subdomains resolve).

 ### Dead domains